Incoterms® 2020 Overview and Comparison

 DAP – Delivered At Place (Insert named place of destination)

-- Buyer: Unloading, import clearance, duties/taxes.
+- Buyer: Unloading, import clearance, and duties/taxes.

 - Risk Transfer: When goods are ready for unloading at the named place.